 After class today, Krista has an Academy of Students of Pharmacy (ASP) meeting.
 Krista is the president of her chapter and works with committee chairs to accomplish the goals of the organization.
 In the past few weeks, she has helped the new professional service chairperson develop a diabetes screening program, talked her fundraising chairperson out of quitting, and wrote a report on each committee’s activities for the chapter website.
 While Krista enjoys her leadership role in ASP, she finds some of the people she works with to be frustrating and wonders how she can motivate them to do a better job.

 After her meeting, Krista drives to a fast-food restaurant to grab a quick dinner on her way to her part-time pharmacy intern job.
 If she is not working, she will head to a friend’s house to study for an upcoming examination.
-She usually gets back to her apartment by 10 pm and mentally prepares for what she needs to do ...
+She usually gets back to her apartment by 10 pm and mentally prepares for what she ...